 Practice what you learn.
 Being on a ship means that the fresh water is scarce so you might need to take one-minute showers.
 Limited storage place for trash means you'll have to sort it carefully to avoid bad smells and be able to carry it longer.
 You will quickly become aware of how much waste we produce when you have to store it all on board.
 But don't despair!
 We will work together to find ways to limit everyday trash consumption.

-Propelled by the power of the wind you will discover a more mindful way of travelling between places.
+Propelled by the power of the wind you will discover a more mindful way of traveling between places.
 Don't hurry, the journey is as important as the destination!
 Enjoy the digital detox of being out of mobile service zone: pick up a book, play a guitar or simply make new friends.

 Step off board in exciting new places.
 Bring what you've learned to a broader public.
 Maybe you'll give a presentation about the findings of your plastic research?
 Or organise a coastal cleanup and make a sculpture from the trash you've picked?
 Don't ignore the elephant in the room!